-Euchre instructional texts place an inordinate emphasis on the first lead of any particular hand.
-Yet there are many situations where the fourth lead is equally as important.
+Most euchre instructional texts place an inordinate emphasis on the first lead of any particular hand.
+Yet there are many situations where the fourth lead is equally or more important.

-Why is the fourth lead so important?
-The first priority in any bid is of course to make a point.
-But once your point is secure it's time to try for that second point.
-And the fourth lead often proves pivotal.
+The fourth trick play often proves pivotal.
+Get it wrong and you could be giving up an extra point or even putting your overall success in jeopardy.
+The first priority in any bid is to make a point.
+However, once your point is secure it's time to try for that second point.

-The dealer sits in the South position and has turned up the king of hearts.
+The dealer sits in the South position and turns up the king of hearts.
 West passes and North orders their partner to pick it up.
-The dealer(S) then discards the 9 of diamonds.
+The dealer(S) discards the 9 of diamonds.

 West leads the king of spades.
 North and East follow suit.
-South takes the trick with the nine of hearts.
-The bidding team has taken their first trick.
-1 trump has been played.
+South takes the trick with the 9 of hearts.
+The bidding team has taken their first trick with one trump played.

-Now South leads the right, West shows void in trump, and the maker(N) plays the queen.
-East also shows void in trump.
-Note that both opponents are void in the trump suit.
+Now South leads the right, East shows void in trump, and the maker(N) plays the queen.
+West also shows void in trump.
+Note that both opponents show void in trump.
 (As the dealer was ordered up by their partner(N), leading the right was the correct play for South.)
-The bidding team is now two tricks in.
-3 trump have been played.
+The bidding team is now two tricks in and three trump have been played.

 After leading the right, South leads a junk 9 of clubs.
 West plays the ace of clubs, (showing his partner he has the king).
-The maker trumps in with the ace and East follows the club lead with the queen.
+The maker trumps in with the ace and West follows the club lead with the queen.
 The bidding team now has their third trick and a guaranteed point.
-4 trump have now been played.
+Four trump have been played.

 But now the maker(N) leads the left.
 This pulls South's remaining trump and destroys their partner's chance to help.
 Note that after their lead, bidder still holds a low diamond in their hand and that the diamond suit has not yet been lead - not a likely winner.
 This play costs them an extra point, a point they may need at the end of the game.

 Remember: euchre is a partnership game, and your partner is there to help.
-But that's only if you let them.
+But that's only if you give them the chance.